pietrodileo/iris-package-manager/README.md

 - Your local src/ folder is now synchronized with the container's database and acts as the source of truth.
 Any changes you make locally will automatically be reflected in the container.
 - This setup works seamlessly with Git.
 Simply initialize a Git repository in your local project folder and connect it to your remote repository.
 Your local changes will be synchronized with both Git and the IRIS container.

-## Guide
+## User Guide

-For a detailed explanation of the application's features, architecture, and other deployment methods, please refer to the comprehensive Guide located in the docs/ folder of this repository.
+For a detailed explanation of the application's features, architecture, and other deployment methods, please refer to the comprehensive Guide located in the `.docs/` folder of this repository.